MichalPokojny/MyProject1/README.md

 ## Acknowledgements
 ------

-- First I would like to thank my girlfriend Jane for continuos support and helping me with grammar check.
+- First I would like to thank my girlfriend Jane for her continuous support and for helping me with grammar checks and correct wording.
-- I would like to also thank to my mentor [Rohit Sharma](https://github.com/rohit0286) for the support deploying mi first project.
+- I would like to also thank my mentor Rohit Sharma for the support in deploying my first project.